sharetribe/flex-docs/src/docs/background/23-stripe-provider-onboarding-and-capabilities/index.md

 `card_payments` will enable the providers to accept payments by card and `transfers` will allow the platform account to move money to connected accounts.
-Requesting `card_payments` will enforce also requesting `transfers` capability.
+Requesting `card_payments` will enforce also requesting `transfers` Capability.
 Requesting Capabilities can be done during Stripe Account [create](https://www.sharetribe.com/api-reference/marketplace.html#create-stripe-account) and [update](https://www.sharetribe.com/api-reference/marketplace.html#update-stripe-account)